slycelote/caide/libcaide/README.md

 server that will accept requests from the browser.
 This is done in command line with `caide httpServer`.
 Hit Return to stop the server.

+Default port for Competitive Companion is 8080.
+(It can be changed in [config](#configuration)).
+You need to add it as an additional port in the settings of the browser extension.

 <a name="configuration"></a>
 # Configuration